 The tote is essentially pool betting.
 So, instead of placing a bet against the odds set by a bookmaker, you invest your money into a pool for any given market.
 If your bet is successful, then your winnings is a dividend of that entire pool, which will be based on the amount you invested.

 The concept initially changed how punters bet on horse racing, but in more recent years its’ been expanded to include a host of other sports as well.
-The range of Tote based bets has also expanded, of which we will touch on later in this article.

 The early days